 On June 29, 2020 a request to renew the PMAP+ waiver for an additional five year period was submitted to CMS.
 On December 21, 2020, CMS approved a temporary extension of the PMAP+ waiver through December 31, 2021 in order to allow the state and CMS to continue working together on approval of the extension of this demonstration.
-On December 9, 2021 CMS approved a temporary extension of the PMAP+ waiver through December 31, 2022 to allot time for CMS and the state to continue negotiations for its five-year demonstration extension request.
+On December 9, 2021, CMS approved a second temporary extension of the PMAP+ waiver through December 31, 2022.